 Here’s a sad truth: If your computer gets ransomware, there will be damages.
 What we’re doing here is trying to manage or minimize that.
 Chances are, you will need to rebuild your computer from scratch.
 The key here is to keep your data safe.

 And the only way to make sure your data is safe is via a good backup practice.
-Let me say that again, having regular and proper backups is the only sure way to keep your data intact against a ransomware attack.
+Let me say that again, having regular and proper backups is the only sure way to keep your information intact against a ransomware attack.

 Good and proper here means the backup should not be readily available to the user.
 If the backup is accessible by the infected account’s oner during the attack, the backups themselves are also encrypted and therefore useless.
 (The stranger can spray glue on things inside your storage room, too.)